HuMingLab/MAPS2.0/README.md

 *Numbers in parentheses are versions we used, and while it is very likely that MAPS will run with newer versions, we do not guarantee it.*

-Add bedtools, samtools to the path.
+Add chromap, bedtools, samtools to the path.
 Check here how to add to set up path on linux: http://hmgaudecker.github.io/econ-python-environment/paths.html

 Index your reference genome using chromap